It's true the Japanese have a penchant for European style, which is why unusual hot hatches were sold there new.

 Standard features include an aluminium gearknob and gearlever surround, an aluminium handbrake, Abarth-branded kick plates, an Abarth-styled front and rear ‘aero’ body kit, Abarth-branded side skirts, aluminium sports pedals, an Abarth steering wheel and Abarth alloy wheels.

 Rest assured, there will not be another one of these at your next Car & Coffee.
+This vehicle is undergoing a high-quality repaint in its original hero yellow and mechanical tune-up.

 The car pictured – 2000 Fiat Punto HGT Abarth